ScilifelabDataCentre/Anubis/anubis/README.md

 ## General design features

-The app uses the standard Flask way of doing things, i.e. it is uses mostly functions.
+The app tries to use the standard Flask way of doing things, i.e. it uses functions for dealing with HTTP requests.
 Object-oriented programming is used mainly for the document saver context manager (see below).

-Access privileges are checked either by a decorator on the function, or as early as possible in the execution using functions named `allow_xxx`.
+Access privileges are checked either by a decorator on the function, or as early as possible in the request handling using functions named `allow_xxx`.

 CouchDB documents are edited using a `with` context manager called `XxxSaver`.
-This takes care of saving the document and the log entry for the edit.
+It takes care of saving the document and the log entry for the edit.